EverQuest II: Gameplay

 Within EverQuest II, each player creates a character to interact in the 3D, fictional world of Norrath.
 The character can adventure (complete quests, explore the world, kill monsters and gain treasures and experience) and socialize with other players.
 The game also has a 'tradeskill' system that allows players to create items for in-game use.
+Players can make items such as spells, potions, armor and many other items.
 The player chooses their character's race and type, which affects their abilities.
 Characters collect experience to advance in level.
 EverQuest II enables social interaction with other players through grouping and the creation of guilds.
-Like players, guilds can gain experience and levels, partially from players completing special tasks called Heritage quests, but primarily from guild-oriented quests and tasks called "writs," and gaining guild experience by killing epic monsters.
+Like players, guilds can gain experience and levels, partially from players completing special tasks called Heritage quests, but primarily from guild-oriented quests and tasks called "writs", and gaining guild experience by killing epic monsters.
 Higher guild levels open up special rewards unavailable to non-guilded characters, and cause certain other rewards to cost less.
 These rewards include housing options, mounts, house items, apparel, and special titles.
 Although EverQuest II focuses on player versus environment (PvE), dedicated player versus player (PvP) servers were added in February 2006.
-EverQuest II has a heavy focus on quests—more than 6,000 exist.
+EverQuest II has a heavy focus on quests; more than 6,000 exist.
 The EverQuest II feature set has expanded since its release in 2004.

 Players must choose a 'race' when creating a character.
-The choice of races include human, barbarian, dwarf, erudite, ogre, iksar, troll, gnome, half elf, high elf, halfling, wood elf and dark elf (which were available in the original EverQuest) along with new options such as the Kerra (a cat-person similar to the Vah Shir of the original EverQuest), the Ratonga (a rat-like people), the Sarnak (a dragon-like people) and the Fae and Arasai (fairy-like people).
+The choice of races include human, barbarian, dwarf, erudite, ogre, iksar, troll, gnome, half elf, high elf, halfling, Vah Shir, wood elf and dark elf (which were available in the original EverQuest) along with new options such as the Kerra (a cat-person similar to the Vah Shir of the original EverQuest), the Ratonga (a rat-like people), the Sarnak (a dragon-like people) and the Fae and Arasai (fairy-like people).
 The Froglok race was originally locked until a special server-wide quest was completed to make them playable.
 Some races are restricted to certain starting cities, based on their alignment, but can turn traitor and move to the opposing city.
 There are four "archetypes" in EverQuest II - Fighter, Scout, Priest and Mage.
 When EverQuest 2 was launched, a player chose the character's archetype during the initial character creation and then chose a 'class' at level 10 and a 'sub-class' at level 20.
 This system was changed in 2006 so that a character's final class is chosen at creation.